rbastronomy/God-of-War-Speedrun-Wiki/GodofWarAscension.md

 Kratos to barely make it on top of the rising platform.

+Wasted potential: it would be possible to skip the fight at the collapsing bridge if you could get over the whole area using some unrealistically high jump.

 Other: Breaking bridge shenanigans

-You can avoid having the bridge break by jumping down to the fight arena over the abandoned building (with an Unarmed Jump).
-This causes a small difficulty later on as you can't climb up from the fight area since the bridge floor is on the way - you have to jump around it.
+You can avoid having the bridge break by jumping down to the fight arena over the wall of the abandoned building (with an Unarmed Jump).
+This causes a small difficulty later on as you can't climb up from the fight area since the bridge still exists, so you have to climb around it.

 So what's the use of preventing the bridge from breaking?
 No use, really.
 But after fighting the Gorgon you can use the bridge as a one-time platform to jump